Politics of Kerala: Congress politics

 Indian National Congress leads the United Democratic Front pre-poll alliance in Kerala.
 The alliance was created by the Congress (then known as Congress-Indira) party leader K. Karunakaran in 1978.
 Since the 1980s, it has sustained itself as the front to take on the Communist Party of India Marxist-led Left Democratic Front.

 The alliance first came into power in Kerala in 1981 under K. Karunakaran.
 It led the Kerala government in 1981 - 82 (Karunakaran), 1982 - 87 (Karunakaran), 1991 - 96 (Karunakaran and A. K. Antony), 2001 - 06 (Antony and Oommen Chandy) and 2011 - 16 (Chandy).

 The party has strong bases in Ernakulam and Kottayam regions of central Kerala.

-The Nationalist Congress Party and Congress (S) are the another parties which holds the Congress politics.
+The Nationalist Congress Party- Sharadchandra Pawar and Congress (S) are other parties which holds the Congress politics.
 Both of them were split from Indian National Congress, and now form allies of LDF.
 The Kerala Congress factions also have their origin in a split which occurred in Indian National Congress in the year 1964.
 DIC(K) was another party formed by raising Congress politics in Kerala, but was later dissolved.

 Communitarian politics

 Indian Union Muslim League is a major member of the United Democratic Front.
 Indian Union Muslim League first gained a ministry in Kerala Government as part of a Communist Party of India Marxist-led alliance in the late 1960s.
 The party later switched fronts and formed an alliance with the Congress.
 It later became a chief constituent in a succession of Indian National Congress-lead ministries.

 The party has strong bases in Malappuram District in central Kerala.
 The party is also strong in the northern belts of Kasaragod district and the southern parts of Kozhikode district in Northern Kerala.

 Kerala Congress, which has several factions in United Democratic Front and Left Democratic Front, has strong influence in central Kerala.
-The various Kerala Congress factions are primarily patronized by Syrian Christian community mostly in Central Travancore areas like Kottayam, Idukki, Pathanamthitta and Muvattupuzha.
+The various Kerala Congress factions are primarily patronized by Syrian Christian community mostly in areas like Kottayam, Idukki, Pathanamthitta and Muvattupuzha.

 Right-wing politics

 Right-wing politics in Kerala is represented by the Bharatiya Janata Party.
 The BJP got their first seat in the Kerala legislative assembly in 2016.
 The BJP failed to win a seat in the 2021 elections.
+But won 1 seat in the 2024 elections.